-To consider the following planning applications and to agree whether any of the more minor applications listed under Part B should be determined "en bloc" without debate.
-Where it has been agreed that the applications listed under Part B will be taken "en bloc" without debate, these applications may be dealt with before those applications listed under Part A.
+To consider the following planning applications and to agree whether the more minor application listed under Part B should be determined "en bloc" without debate.

+Where it has been agreed that the application listed under Part B will be taken "en bloc" without debate, this application may be dealt with before those applications listed under Part A.